-\begin{proof} Let $X\in ob(K)$ be an arbitrary object.
-It appears that for an unknown object (see definition \ref{movcat}) we may take any object $Y\in ob(K)$ and for morphism $f\in K(Y, X)$ it is necessary to take a zero-morphism $o_{XY} : Y\to X$.
+\begin{proof} Let $X\in$ Ob($K$) be an arbitrary object.
+It appears that for the object we seek (see definition \ref{movcat}), we may take any object $Y\in ob(K)$ and for the morphism $f\in K(Y, X)$ it is necessary to take a zero-morphism $o_{XY} : Y\to X$.
 Indeed, let $g\in K(Z, X)$ be an arbitrary morphism.
-It is clear that zero-morphism $o_{ZY} : Y\to~Z$ is the morphism we seek, that is $go_{ZY}=o_{XY}$, which follows from the definition \ref{zeromorp}. \end{proof}
+It is clear that zero-morphism $o_{ZY} : Y\to~Z$ is the morphism we seek, that is $go_{ZY}=o_{XY}$, which follows from definition \ref{zeromorp}. \end{proof}